Knowledge Base Analytics: What Should Be Measured?

 Imagine this scenario.
 You and your team put in the sweat, from research to implementation, and you have rolled out a shiny new knowledge base to your users.
 Better yet, it’s being used!
 Co-workers, customers, and other stakeholders have begun to regularly rely on the knowledge base, extolling its virtues and benefits to others while leveraging the information managed within it to their advantage and your organization’s overall success.

 We often think we know exactly what our users need but may find ourselves surprised when we examine the resources they’re using.
 That’s why making sure that your stakeholders have access to the information that drives their success requires more than launching a knowledge base.
 It also requires a recognition that users’ needs will change over time and that a useful knowledge base must keep pace.
-This involves regular monitoring and management of the articles in your knowledge base, studying current user behavior and anticipating changes, and routinely updating pages to ensure that users have access to current and accurate information.
-Using analytics effectively can help you understand whether your knowledge base is fulfilling your users’ needs as intended.
+Using knowledge base analytics effectively can help you understand whether your knowledge base is fulfilling your users’ needs as intended. — including regular monitoring and management of the articles in your knowledge base, studying current user behavior and anticipating changes, and routinely updating pages to ensure that users have access to current and accurate information.

 Statistics around user searches are a great place to start since many knowledge base interactions will leverage that mechanism.
 Here are some key metrics you should be tracking and considerations for each: